dimanche 30 novembre 2025

 I do not find it implausible that Haitian immigrants have eaten pets in this country, given that this is done in Haiti.
 And if it could well have happened somewhere in this country, it could have happened in Springfield, Ohio.

 Now, I've looked at the original post that got JD Vance's attention and then Trump's and then, regrettably, everyone else's.
 That post was traced back to a woman who admitted she'd heard a rumor and was speculating, and has since felt bad and made an apology.
 Still, to be thorough, just because it's no more verifiable than a rumor doesn't mean it *didn't* happen.
-It just means that we essentially have to acquit for lack of further evidence.
+It just means that we essentially have to acquit for lack of solid evidence.

 There are multiple other leads with varying degrees of believability, including verified incidents that involved pet eating (by a white person) but not Haitians.
 We must admit that if a white person can eat a pet, a Haitian might have.
 I can't rule that out, however wacky it sounds or hatefully motivated the debate moment was.